dipaish/www23/bootstrap.md

 ## Exercise 5: Building your website with Bootstrap

-After going through the above stepts, it is now time a build a website with Bootstrap.
+After going through the above stepts, it is now time to build a website with Bootstrap.

 **You are required to include the following items in your website:**
 - A navigation bar